History of Boone Hall Plantation and Gardens

 - Tour the slave quarters of the Black History in America Exhibit

-- Listen to a presentation of Gullah culture
+- Listen to a presentation exploring the Gullah culture

 If you’re hungry during your visit, there is a snack bar and small souvenir shop.
 Boone Hall Plantation tickets are $20 for adults, $10 for children 6 to 12, and free for children under 6 years of age.
-It’s actually the least-expensive of the Charleston plantations, last I checked.
+It’s actually the least-expensive of the plantations in the Charleston area, last I checked.

 Some Fantastic Events at Boone Hall Plantation